EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 ```
 ![](/assets/img/Potato/plainGB.png.png)

 # Continuous Improvement – Now What?
-Calculate Cost, of Course!:
+Calculate Cost, of Course!
 Now we have an efficient query to return the daily average ingest, but **why stop there?** The next question I’m _almost always_ immediately asked next is “but what does that **_cost?_**” This next iteration includes an attempt to calculate average cost, and does so by introducing a rate variable (this variable holds your _effective cost per GB_ based on your commitment tier.
 To find your effective cost per GB, check out [my previous cost optimization blog post where this is covered in greater detail](https://www.hanley.cloud/2023-05-15-Sentinel-Cost-Optimization-Part-2/) and leveraging the [percentiles](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/percentiles-aggfunction) function.

 ```sql